Financiers to lend an ear to Mike Tyson

-HONG KONG, Aug 23 (Reuters) - Former boxing champion Mike Tyson will meet financiers in Hong Kong next month and while he might be able to offer advice on doing time, the bankers should probably be wary of any investment tips he might have.
+HONG KONG (Reuters) - Former boxing champion Mike Tyson will meet financiers in Hong Kong next month and while he might be able to offer advice on doing time, the bankers should probably be wary of any investment tips he might have.

 The convicted rapist who spent three years in prison and was later declared bankrupt has found religion and mellowed.
 He recently appeared in a one-man show about his checkered life from his early days as a child thief.